 It is important to note that absence of FATCA in these countries does not mean that financial institutions in these jurisdictions, do not report to IRS.
 Some foreign financial institutions operating in these countries do report.
 The IRS maintains a list of FFI who report under FATCA even in non-FATCA countries and is updated regularly

 Note: This list is not updated regularly.
-Please check with the US treasury department for any new agreements.
+Please check with the IRS department for institutions complying with FATCA.